 Here's a look at three of our favorite cards for earning cash back with no annual fee:

-- Chase Freedom Flex℠: The Freedom Flex is another formidable cash-back card, offering 5% on rotating bonus categories (up to $1,500 per quarter), 5% on travel purchased through Chase, 3% on dining at restaurants and drugstore purchases and 1% on other eligible purchases.
+- Chase Freedom Flex℠: The Freedom Flex is a formidable cash-back card, offering 5% on rotating bonus categories (up to $1,500 per quarter), 5% on travel purchased through Chase, 3% on dining at restaurants and drugstore purchases and 1% on other eligible purchases.
 If you max out your annual cash back in the quarterly categories, you'll put $300 back in your wallet every year.
 To learn more about this nifty product, dive into our Freedom Flex review.

 - Earn 5% on up to $1,500 on combined purchases in bonus categories each quarter you activate